 Hodler, T.W. and H.A.
 Schretter.
 1986.
 The Atlas of Georgia.
 University of Georgia Press, Athens.

 Through inspirational nature photography, they share that some of the most enjoyable experiences can be found in our own backyard, at the lake, in a pecan orchard, on a wooded trail, at the beach or in a state park.

-They share their enjoyment of birdwatching and nature in the context of faith.
+They share their poetry and their enjoyment of birdwatching and nature in the context of faith.
 In addition to their birdwatching and photography, they write about the journey of life with a writing style that is mingled with honesty, humor and a Christian perspective at Lightkeeper's Journal.
-Their photo gallery can be viewed Poets Love Birds.

 As citizen scientists, they carefully document the bird species in Georgia's Lower Coastal Plain and submit their research to Cornell University's eBird.
 They also participate in the yearly Great Backyard Bird Count sponsored by The Cornell Lab of Ornithology, The National Audubon Society and Bird Studies Canada.